Malayanil/Inventory-Invoice-Software/README.md

   <hr>
   <hr>
   <h3>6.
 NOTE</h3>
   <p>The code for the software has not been uploaded due to privacy and security concerns.
-Sorry for the inconvenience.</p>
+Sorry for the inconvenience.<br> The only code-document uploaded is "root.py", only for giving a glimpse of the design of the software.
+This "root.py" is the main window which invokes the other choices upon being choosed by the user of the software.</p>
   <hr>
   <hr>